 - Allows you, as the website owner, to determine who gains access to your site while in maintenance mode.

 - Compatible with any WordPress themes and plugins

 - Comes with a countdown timer feature

 - Allows you to view your website while still under construction and hidden from the public.

-Talking about stock photos for creating a maintenance mode messaging, SeedProd has lots of it – 500,000 to be precise.
+Talking about stock photos for creating a maintenance mode messaging, SeedProd has lots of it – over 2 million.
 That means you can never run out of options.

-In addition to large stock photos database, SeedProd also has the following features:
+In addition to a large stock photos database, the maintenance mode by SeedProd plugin also has the following features:

 - Compatible with major email contact form automation software like MailChimp and Aweber

 - Has social media icons